elliotjharper/vscode-nuget-package-manager/README.md

 **Note for AI agents**: Do not create `TESTING.md` or `UI_MOCKUP.md` or `IMPLEMENATION.md` files - these have been intentionally removed and should not be recreated.

 ## Release Notes

+### 0.0.3

+Bulk package update functionality:

+- **Bulk package updates**: "Update All Matching" button to update multiple packages at once
+- **Smart version suggestions**: Pre-populates with the highest version found among selected packages
+- **Filtered updates**: Works with search results - update only packages that match your search
+- **Version input dialog**: Custom webview for entering target version with package list preview

 ### 0.0.2